 Elsewhere, Disney have assembled an odd stew of talents.
 The script comes from the writing team of Ted Elliott and Terry Rossio who have between them crafted Disneys Aladdin (1992) and Treasure Planet (2002) and other animation works like Antz (1998), The Road to El Dorado (2000) and Shrek (2001), as well as the live-action likes of Godzilla (1998) and The Mask of Zorro (1998).
 In the directors chair is Gore Verbinski.
 Gore Verbinski is a frank mystery man as a director.
-He has a chameleon-like ability to shift and adopt other styles from the live-action Tom and Jerry cartoon of MouseHunt (1997) to the flop Magical Realist romance-thriller The Mexican (2001), the hit of the effective English-language remake of The Ring (2002) and the subsequent gonzo animated Rango (2011) and the big screen version of The Lone Ranger (2013) and A Cure for Wellness (2016) about a sinister health sanatorium while leaving almost no discernible imprint of his own on the film.
+He has a chameleon-like ability to shift and adopt other styles from the live-action Tom and Jerry cartoon of MouseHunt (1997) to the flop Magical Realist romance-thriller The Mexican (2001), the hit of the effective English-language remake of The Ring (2002) and the subsequent gonzo animated Rango (2011), the flop big screen version of The Lone Ranger (2013) and A Cure for Wellness (2016) about a sinister health sanatorium while leaving almost no discernible imprint of his own on the film.
 All of Gore Verbnskis films so far have rested within the fantasy genre in one way or another with the exception of the comedy The Weather Man (2005).